 - Tables and frequently touched surfaces will be wiped down regularly, and such surfaces have been treated with disinfectant.

 - Sanitizer stations are available.

 - Please DO NOT visit if you are not feeling well, or are showing any symptoms of being ill, or have experienced or been around anyone who has been ill within the last 14 days.

 With your help, we can make this race season safe but if after reviewing our procedures you don’t feel this is the best environment for you, we respect your choice and look forward to seeing you in 2021 when things will be more normal!
 We cannot wait to see you at the Races!

 Q: Do you accept credit cards?

-A: Credit cards are only accepted in our souvenir stand.
+A: Credit cards are only accepted in our souvenir stand and pit shack.
+Credit card fees may apply.
 We do have an ATM on site for ease of cash withdrawal.
 Atm is located just inside the main entrance of the speedway.
 All food, ticket, and beer stands accept cash only.

 Q: What are your hours?

 A: This is a tricky question and can have a very long answer.
 To be as simple as possible, during the week we are not open to the public.
 On Friday race nights we open at 6pm.
 On Saturday race nights we open the pits at 4pm and General admission gates at 6pm.
 And Sundays are reserved for our personal families.

 Q: Why don’t I see Late Models, 4 Bars or Mod Compacts on the schedule?